dguyhasnoname/kube-wrench/README.md

 ### running kube-wrench directly using python

-Once above pre-requisites are installed and configured, you are ready to run kube-wrenchas below after cloning the repo:
+Once above pre-requisites are installed and configured, you are ready to run kube-wrench as below after cloning the repo:

 1. Change dir: